ccamel/awesome-ccamel/README.md

 - [NibiruChain/nibiru](https://github.com/NibiruChain/nibiru) - Nibiru Chain: The breakthrough smart contract platform ushering in the next era of money.
 Nibiru powers an ecosystem of dApps including perps, RWAs, and more.
 - [ODIN-PROTOCOL/odin-core](https://github.com/ODIN-PROTOCOL/odin-core) - Odin blockchain reference implementation
 - [OmniFlix/omniflixhub](https://github.com/OmniFlix/omniflixhub) - OmniFlix Hub is the root chain of the OmniFlix Network.
 Sovereign chains and DAOs build on top of or connect to the OmniFlix Hub to manage their web2 & web3 media operations to mint, manage, distribute & monetize NFTs enabled with community interactions.
-- [OpenObservability/OpenMetrics](https://github.com/OpenObservability/OpenMetrics) - Evolving the Prometheus exposition format into a standard.
 - [Orange-OpenSource/nifikop](https://github.com/Orange-OpenSource/nifikop) - The NiFiKop NiFi Kubernetes operator makes it easy to run Apache NiFi on Kubernetes.
 Apache NiFI is a free, open-source solution that support powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
 - [Orchestra-Labs/symphony](https://github.com/Orchestra-Labs/symphony) - Truly decentralized RWAs
 - [PeggyJV/sommelier](https://github.com/PeggyJV/sommelier) - Sommelier Chain